-You can use the default inventory drives or create custom drives based on the default ones.
+You can use the default datastore drives or create custom drives based on the default ones.

-vSphere PowerCLI About Articles
+PowerCLI About Articles

-You can learn more about some vSphere PowerCLI concepts and features from the built-in help articles named about articles.
-You can access them through a running vSphere PowerCLI process.
+You can learn more about some PowerCLI concepts and features from the built-in help articles named about articles.
+You can access them through a running PowerCLI process.

-Running Help About\\ lists all built-in Windows PowerShell and vSphere PowerCLI about articles.
+Running Help About\\ lists all built-in Windows PowerShell and VMware PowerCLI about articles.